BLOG: Dilute and Mix

 * It is very important that you use 100% pure essential oils and that you are well informed about which oils you can take responsibly and which oils you cannot take.

-** There is a potential interaction between medications and essential oils, including a potentiation of drug side effects.
-Consult your doctor if you have any questions about incorporating essential oils into your daily routine.
-Pay particular attention to a (possible) pregnancy and when using blood thinners, which essential oil is safe to use.
+** There is a potential interaction between medications and essential oils, including an increase in the side effects of medications.
+Consult your physician if you have questions about implementing essential oils into your daily routine.
+Pay particular attention to which essential oil is safe to use in the event of a (possible) pregnancy and when using blood thinners.
 Special guidelines also apply to children.
 Consult a qualified physician for this.

 This information has been compiled with the utmost care.
-The information is not intended to diagnose, treat, cure and prevent diseases, or to replace medical advice from professional doctors and medicines.
-Anyone suffering from any illness or injury should consult a qualified physician.
+It is not intended to diagnose, treat, cure or prevent disease, nor is it intended to replace medical advice from professional physicians and medicines.
+Anyone suffering from illness or injury should consult a qualified physician.

 Next